-H-1B E-Form Training for Departmental Administrators Time: 9:30am - 11:30am Location: Reed Hall, First Floor Details:
+H-1B E-Form Training for Departmental Administrators Time: 9:30am - 11:30am Location: East Baltimore, Reed Hall First Floor Conference Room Details:

 The OIS has been working to centralize some services across the Johns Hopkins Enterprise, and consolidate certain immigration processes.
 The first process to be centralized was the H-1B process.
 As the OIS@JHMI has the largest number of H-1B cases, the decision was made to move all H-1B processing to the Medical Campus.
 In connection with this procedural change, the OIS implemented a new electronic H-1B process in February 2014.
 The new process allows sponsoring Departments and H-1B applicants to submit all forms via iHopkins, the central database used by the OIS to process H-1B applications.

 Benefits of the New Process:

 - Ability to manage your case load and monitor the status of H-1B cases via iHopkins.